M. Russell Ballard

 When the Ford Edsel failed, it lost car dealers hundreds of millions of dollars.
 One of the businessmen it devastated was M. Russell Ballard.
 His response was telling of his character.
 First, he used the failure as an opportunity to fill himself with compassion and empathy for others who undergo such experiences.
 Second, he remarked that “failure is only when you quit trying.
 If you keep working at a task and try to do what’s right and honest, ultimately it works out.”1 That straightforward approach of charity and diligence has blessed his life and the many lives touched by his service.

 When he returned from his mission, he attended a dance where he met a woman named Barbara Bowen.
 He was only able to dance with her for thirty seconds, but determined that he was going to get to know her better.
-(Much later, in a General Conference talk about missionary work, he cited this experience as evidence of the importance of persistent follow-up.2) They courted for eleven months and were married in 1951 in the Salt Lake Temple.
-He recalls, “She was not only beautiful, but had a sparkling personality” and jokes that convincing her to marry him was “the greatest sales job [he] ever did.”3 They have two sons and five daughters, and his family says that President Ballard’s work, including his Church service, never interfered with his family.
+(Much later, in an LDS General Conference talk about missionary work, he cited this experience as evidence of the importance of persistent follow-up.2) They courted for eleven months and were married in 1951 in the Salt Lake Temple.
+He recalled, “She was not only beautiful, but had a sparkling personality” and joked that convincing her to marry him was “the greatest sales job [he] ever did.”3 They have two sons and five daughters, and his family says that President Ballard’s work, including his Church service, never interfered with his family.
 They were always his top priority, and his children felt his personal concern, mentoring stewardship, and understanding love for each of them.